2019–20 Challenge Tour: Summary

 The first event was won by Ka Wai Cheung, who defeated Oliver Brown 3–1 in the final in Nuremberg, Germany.
 Jake Nicholson defeated Welshman Andrew Pagett in the second event, in Berkshire, England.
 Paggett then won the third event, defeating Robbie McGuigan 3–0 in the final.
 At the fourth event in Bruges, Belgium, Ashley Hugill defeated Aaron Hill 3–1.
 Allan Taylor won the fifth event, defeating Scottish player Michael Collumb in the final.
 Brown won the sixth tournament, defeating Hugill in Budapest, Hungary.
 Scottish 17-year-old Dean Young overcame Paggett in Pelt, Belgium.
 Lukas Kleckers completed a 3–1 win over Tyler Rees in Tamworth, England in event 8.
 Hugill won his second title in event 9 in Llanelli, Wales after a 3–1 win over Sydney Wilson.
 The final event was won by Adam Duffy, who beat Kuldesh Johal in Leicester, England.

 Hugill finished the season as the highest ranked player, but had won the 2020 WSF Open, which gave him a place on the World Snooker Tour for the following two seasons.
 As such, second placed Lukas Kleckers qualified from the Challenge Tour to the main tour for the next two seasons.
 Third placed Andrew Pagett also received a tour card, having won the 2020 EBSA European Snooker Championship.
 The next eight highest ranked players took part in the play-off in Sheffield in England for a final World Snooker Tour place for the following two seasons.
 The play-off was postponed until August 2020 due to the COVID-19 pandemic, but was won by Taylor, who completed a 4–0 whitewash victory over Duffy.

 Results

 Below is the schedule for the eleven events.

 Rankings

 Below is the leading 20 players in the prize money rankings over the series.

+Tour Playoff

+The final event, the Challenge Tour Playoff, was held at the English Institute of Sport, Sheffield on 20 July.
+The event was originally planned for March but was delayed due to the coronavirus pandemic.
+The event saw the eight highest ranked players, excluding those already qualified for the main tour, compete for a further place on that tour.
+Ka Wai Cheung chose not to play and was replaced by Tyler Rees.
+All matches were over 7 frames.
+The draw was not seeded.
+The event was won by Allan Taylor, who completed a 4–0 whitewash victory over Adam Duffy.